swiftlang/swift-evolution/proposals/0461-async-function-isolation.md

 "at compile time". `static` also has an existing, different meaning;
 `nonisolated static func` would mean something quite different from `nonisolated(static) func`, despite having extremely similar spelling.

-### Deprecate `nonisolated`

-Going in the oppose direction, this proposal could effectively deprecate `nonisolated` and allow you to use `@isolated(caller)` everywhere that `nonisolated` is currently supported, including synchronous methods, stored properties, type declarations, and extensions.
-This direction was not chosen for the following reasons:

-1. This would lead to much more code churn than the current proposal.
-Part of the goal of this proposal is to minimize the change to only what is absolutely necessary to solve the major usability problem with async functions on non-`Sendable` types, because it's painful both to transition code and to re-learn parts of the model that have already been internalized.
-2. `nonisolated` is nicer to write than `@isolated(caller)` or any other alternative attribute + argument syntax.

-### Don't introduce a type attribute for `@concurrent`

-There are a lot of existing type attributes for concurrency and it's unfortunate to introduce another one.
-However, without `@concurrent` as a type attribute, referencing nonisolated async functions unapplied is very restrictive, because sendable checking would need to be performed at the point of the function reference instead of when the function is called.

 ## Revisions